 No negatives: The Horage Lensman 1 is a Swiss-made tourbillon for under 10K inspired by photographyZach Blass

 The watch community enjoys an intimate relationship with photography.
 Like many other elements of our lives in this digital era, the watches we buy are not only flexed on our wrists, but also on our social-media profiles.
 Decades ago, the idea of the wrist-roll or wrist-shot did not exist amongst watch buyers.
-Today, however, photography has become so tied to watch collecting that many collectors often look to purchase high-end cameras from brands like Hasselblad and Leica, or invest in the latest smartphone to ensure they have the most megapixels when it comes to shooting their watch.
-Horage, in their latest release, acknowledge and honour the ties between horology and photography with a new Swiss-made tourbillon watch offered for under CHF 10K: the Horage Lensman 1.
+Today, however, photography has become so tied to watch collecting that many collectors often look to purchase high-end cameras from brands like Hasselblad and Leica (the latter of which now produces its own high-end watches), or invest in the latest smartphone to ensure they have the most megapixels when it comes to shooting their watch.
+Horage, the sister brand of well-known independent movement manufacturer THE Plus, acknowledges and honours the ties between horology and photography with a new Swiss-made tourbillon watch offered for under CHF 10K: the Horage Lensman 1.

 Landon Stirling, marketing director for Horage, explains: “We’re passionate about horology, but many of us are also photography enthusiasts with professional backgrounds.
 The new Horage Lensman 1 honours the pioneers of photography and watchmaking and those they have inspired to this day.
 Oskar Barnack designed the first commercial 35mm camera in 1925 and Abraham-Louis Breguet improved a watch’s accuracy with the invention of the tourbillon in 1795, later to be patented in 1801.
 Those two individuals created devices that bring us all a little closer to the moment.”